Table of Contents

 According to existing Pumble users, the main reasons for switching from Slack to Pumble include a better cost-value ratio, unlimited free chat history, a simple, user-friendly approach to communication, trust built by previously using Clockify (a time tracker created by the same team).

 Pumble is committed to keeping its core features free forever!
 The app has a generous free plan that provides unlimited chat history to an unlimited number of users.
 This means that any team with all of its members can forever keep all the relevant information and files shared through its ongoing conversations.

-Pumble’s paid plan is a highly affordable route towards making the most of the app.
+Pumble’s paid plans are a highly affordable route towards making the most of the app.

 For the minimum of $2.49 monthly per seat, teams can enjoy all the benefits of the free plan while gaining 10GB of storage space per user.
 Organizations can also create separate workspaces for different teams, projects, and companies, and easily switch between them.
 The paid PRO plan also enables video conferencing which makes your work communication much easier.

 When we look at the price for Slack, we can find that both the freemium and paid subscriptions have important limitations.
 The most significant drawbacks are the message history without time restriction and the fact that Slack paid plans may be extremely expensive for larger teams.

 However, if you want to pay less for the same, or even better features, Pumble covers all of it — and, you’ll get the most important of these features, like unlimited messages history, for free.